Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/decal-shader.md

 * **Normal Blend**: this property defines the proportion in which the the normal texture selected in the Normal Map property blends with the normal map of the Material that the decal is projected on.
 0: the decal does not affect the Material it's projected on.
 1: the normal map of the decal replaces the normal map of the Material it's projected on.

-The above properties are defined in the shader graph and therefore would vary for any custom decal shader graph.
-Some properties however are common to any decal shader.
-These properties reside in the **Advanced Options** section of the material insepctor.
+You can [create your own Shader Graphs](#create-decal-shaders) that render decals in a way that suits your project best.

+The Decal Material properties above are defined in the pre-built Shader Graph.
+Custom decal Material properties depend on a custom Shader Graph.

+The following table describes the properties in the **Advanced Options** section.
+These properties are common for all decal shaders.

 | __Property__ | __Description__ |
 |---|---|